To-Fujita/ChatBot_with_ParlAI/README.md

 At the VS Code, click the "Run" and the "Start Debugging" or the "Run Without Debugging" with one by one.
 Wait a few minutes, and after display "Enter Your Message: " at the terminal, you can talk with agent in terminal.
-If these scripts are not working well, please check your setting for system pass.
+If these scripts are not working well, please check your setting for system path and/or check your Python environment.
 You can set for your system path in each files.
 If you want to try the other agents/models in ParlAI, please refer to [Standard Agents in ParlAI Document](https://parl.ai/docs/agents_list.html).

 ### 4-3.
 Try to communicate with the chat bot